-Migrated projects with multiple environments will see all existing experiment results attributed to the experiment's primary environment post-migration.
-The new project's primary environment results will include any QA, staging, or development environment result data collected before the migration.
+Migrated projects with multiple environments see existing experiment results attributed to the experiment's primary environment post-migration.
+The new project's primary environment results include testing, staging, or development environment result data collected before the migration.

-After the migration, any new result data from secondary environments will be sent to the corresponding environment's results page.
-Only the pre-migration data will be merged with the primary environment's results.
+After the migration, new result data from secondary environments are sent to the corresponding environment's results page.
+Only the pre-migration data is merged with the primary environment's results.

 In the Optimizely Full Stack Legacy experience, there is one results page for all environments in which the experiment is running.
 In the new Optimizely Feature Experimentation implementation, each environment has its experiments with its own, separate results page.
-Refer to the Optimizely Feature Experimentation developer documentation on how to Analyze Results for more.
+See Analyze Results.

-Because of this new design, when migrating projects, there needs to be some where for all of the past results to be displayed.
+Because of this design, when migrating projects, you need somewhere for all of the past results to be displayed.
 Moving the past results to the production environment ensures that your results data is not lost in the migration process.

 After migration, wherever your experiments run, they will continue to run in that environment.
 For example, in the diagram, if your experiment ran in Production and Development in Full Stack, it will continue to run post-migration in the same environments (Production and Development) in Feature Experimentation.
 Your pre-migration Production and Development results data will be on the post-migration Production's results page.
 Your post-migration Development's results page will be blank until Optimizely receives new Development event data.

-In the legacy Optimizely Full Stack experience, all environments results are displayed on the same page.
+- In the legacy Optimizely Full Stack Experimentation experience, all environments results are displayed on the same page.

-The secondary environment's result data will be merged into the primary environment results page because there is one results page and one experiment ID for all environments in legacy experiments.
+The secondary environment's result data is merged into the primary environment results page because there is one results page and one experiment ID for all environments in legacy experiments.
 So, Optimizely does not have a way to verify what environment the results came from.

 In the new Feature Experimentation experience, each environment has its own results page and its own experiment ID.

-To maintain the result data and experiment ID across the migration, the new project's primary environment will have the same experiment ID as the legacy Full Stack project.
-Secondary environments in the Optimizely Feature Experimentation project will get new experiment IDs.
+To maintain the result data and experiment ID across the migration, the new project's primary environment has the same experiment ID as the legacy Full Stack project.
+Secondary environments in the Optimizely Feature Experimentation project get new experiment IDs.

-After the migration, any future result data from the secondary environments will be attributed to the corresponding environment and experiment ID and appear on the respective results page.
+After the migration, any future result data from the secondary environments are attributed to the corresponding environment and experiment ID and appear on the respective results page.